CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 See P for PH, PHTH and PTH.
 Sometimes the H turns in the opposite direction.

-See SH and TH for those joins.
+See RH, SH and TH for those joins.
 Sometimes H is smaller or not completed.

 CHL:   `cl`\
 (Supplement, Notes on Reporting, no examples)\